Family therapy

 Why would I need to go to family therapy anyway?

-All families have their ups and downs, and it’s usual to slam your door sometimes and scream, “I NEVER ASKED TO BE BORN.”
-But if the downs in your family relationship are massively outweighing the ups then you can get professional help.
+All families have their ups and downs, and it’s usual to make a dramatic exit and scream, “I NEVER ASKED TO BE BORN.”
+But if the downs in your family relationship are massively outweighing the ups then you should probably consider getting professional help.
 Family therapy is one way to get the balance right again.

 Common reasons young people go to family therapy include:

-• If you can’t stop rowing with your parents,
+- When you can’t stop arguing with your parents,

-• If your family are struggling with your mental health problems, including eating disorders, self harm or depression,
+- If you or one of your family members is struggling with your mental health problems, including eating disorders, self harm or depression,

 Caroline Dalal, is a ‘systemic’ family therapist.
-She explains: “Sometimes problems and rows can dominate a family relationship so much that you can’t think about, or even acknowledge, the strengths of each other.
+She explains: “Sometimes problems and rows can dominate a family relationship so much that you can’t think about, or even acknowledge, each other’s strengths.
 People can get stuck in certain patterns, like rowing and shouting at each other.
-Systemic family therapy aims to get people a bit unstuck.”
+Systemic family therapy aims to get people to break out of those patterns.”

 What’s a session like?

-Family therapy can conjure images of you all sitting around in a circle like the Brady Bunch, passing a ‘talking rock’.
-But it’s not like that at all.
+Family therapy can conjure images of you all sitting around in a circle like the Brady Bunch, passing a ‘talking stick’.
+But, we promise, it’s mildly better than that.

-Sessions usually last between 50-90 minutes, wherein everyone there getting a chance to have their say if they want to.
+Sessions usually last between 50-90 minutes, with everyone there getting a chance to have their say if they want to.
 The therapist is there to ensure no-one feels victimised or upset.

 Can I go to family therapy by myself?

-Your therapist will happily chat to you alone for the first few sessions if that’s what you want.
+Your therapist will happily chat to you alone for the first few sessions, if that’s what you want.
 It gives you both a chance to work out who’d be best to come along to the group sessions.
-So, for example, if you hate your mum’s new boyfriend, talking this through with a therapist beforehand may lead you to decide you only want group sessions with your mum.
+So, for example, if you hate your mum’s new boyfriend, talking this through with a therapist beforehand may mean it’s only you and your mum in group sessions.

-If you’ve been told off and yelled at continuously for months, it’s no surprise you’re worried the therapist will just be yet another grown-up telling you you’re being an arse.
-But that really isn’t the case.
+If you’ve been told off and yelled at continuously for months, it’s no surprise you’re worried the therapist will just be yet another grown-up telling you that you’re being an arse.
+But that isn’t what’s going to happen.
+This doesn’t mean that they’re going to be all rainbows and sunshine either.
+Their job is to tell you what they notice and how to progress.
+Simple as that.

 “It’s a very common concern that family therapy gives parents more of a stage to yell at them,” says Caroline.
 “But this process isn’t about anything being wrong with anybody.
 It’s never about blame.”

-On the flipside though, if you’re hoping to go so the therapist can point a big waggly finger at your dad and say: “You are a shite parent, it’s all your fault,” then that’s going to happen either.
+On the flipside though, if you’re hoping to go so the therapist can point a big waggly finger at your dad and say: “You are a shite parent, it’s all your fault,” then, we’re sorry to burst your bubble but, this isn’t the reality.

-But I hate my parents, why would I want to learn to get on with them?
+I hate my parents, so why would I want to learn to get on with them?

-I think my family needs therapy, how do I get them to go?
+I think my family needs therapy, but how do I get them to go?

-It’s a big step, deciding you need help, and it can be tough if your family don’t agree with the idea.
+On the opposite end of the spectrum, if you’re the one pushing for therapy – give it some time.
+It’s a big step, deciding you need help, and it can be tough if your family doesn’t agree with the idea.
 But Caroline says, usually, if you calm your parents’ fears, they’ll be more open to going.

 “Sometimes parents are reluctant to go as they’re scared there’s something wrong with them as a parent,” she says.
 “But nobody is going to be blamed or bullied.”

-If you try and find a time in your house when everyone’s calm, and explain how much you think therapy would help all of you, that may be more persuasive than bringing it up mid-row.
+As a side-note, if you try to find a time in your house when everyone’s calm, and explain how much you think therapy would help all of you, that may be more persuasive than bringing it up mid-row.

-“Usually parents want the best for their children, no matter how difficult,” says Caroline.
+“Usually parents want the best for their children, no matter how difficult it’ll be for them.” says Caroline.

 How do I get family therapy?

-Going to talk to your GP is a good place to start, especially if you feel all your family rowing is hurting your mental health.
+Going to your GP is a good place to start, especially if you feel all that family rowing is hurting your mental health.
 Or, if you’re already in touch with a social worker or housing officer, you can try asking them.
-Annoyingly, it’s not easy getting family therapy on the NHS but it’s always worth a try.
+Sadly, it’s not easy getting family therapy on the NHS but it’s always worth a try.

-Relate offer family counselling and in some cases might offer cheaper counselling than private therapists.
+Relate also offers family counselling and can even provide cheaper counselling than private therapists, under certain circumstances.

 Next Steps